caleblopez96/JavaScript101/Data Types/Objects/Array/array method cheatsheet.md

 ### Code Snippets

 #### `.at(index)`
-Returns the element at the specified index.
+RETURNS the element at the specified index.

 RETURNS element at index.
 ```js